Retire in Croatia

 What are the most rewarding aspects of retiring in Croatia?

 "Retiring in Croatia offers a number of rewarding aspects.
 One of the most attractive benefits is the opportunity to enjoy the country's stunning natural beauty, with its rugged coastline, lush forests, and picturesque islands.
 Additionally, Croatia boasts a rich cultural heritage, with a variety of historic sites and monuments to explore.
 The cost of living in Croatia is also relatively low, making it an attractive option for retirees on a budget.
-Finally, the country's healthcare system is well-developed and provides excellent care for retirees," explained a retiree in Croatia.
+Finally, the country's healthcare system is well-developed and provides excellent care for retirees," said one retiree in Croatia.

 What are healthcare services like in Croatia?